qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 **Steps:**

-* For each dynamic diagram, assign the faults by ID from the applicable fault model and document it as a sphinx-needs directive.
+* For each dynamic diagram, assign the faults by ID from the applicable fault model and document it.
 * Document the resulting failure mode and effect and link to a safety requirement that mitigates the violation.
 * Document safety mitigation to avoid or control the failure.
 If it can't be shown that a element is completely deterministic and testable, an additional safety mechanisms is needed.
 * The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.